Hafnarfjörður

 • Leisure grants for older people

-• Walking and cycling routes
+• Walking and cycling paths

 • Sports clubs

-• Playgrounds and sports pitches
+• Playgrounds and ball pitches

 • Swimming pools

-• Summer course
+• Summer courses

 • The weather in town